Aspiration Pneumonia

 Aspiration pneumonia is a serious, life-threatening lung infection in dogs and cats caused by inhaling foreign material like food or stomach acid.
 Learn the symptoms, risk factors, and treatment options.

-Arterial blood gas analysis、Bronchoscopy、Pulse oximetry、Thoracic radiography、Tracheal wash
+Arterial blood gas analysis、Bronchoscopy、Pulse Oximetry、Thoracic radiography、Tracheal wash

 Treatment must be prescribed by a licensed veterinarian based on your pet.
 Specific drug doses are intentionally not shown here.